Permissions - reprinting

 For my writings other than from my books, please contact me directly.

-Press Packet.
-Please contact my publicist, Jessica Deutsch at Milkweed Editions.
+Please contact my publicist, Emily White at Mountaineers Books.

-Writing requests.
 I'm busy -- what do you want?
 Do you pay?
-Okay, seems like most don't, but I'll do it if it's good for the country, you'll send good coffee, plus about two other reasons which I don't tell.
+Okay, seems like most don't, but I'll do it if it's good for the country.

 Comments from past events.